jaweesh/Packet-Injection-in-Sudan-Analysis/README.md

 ![](/assets/2018-03-13_14h05_25.jpg)

 ## IP addresses in question
+caching servers IP addresses that I was redirected to
 | IP | net | Date reported | notes |
 | :--- | :--- | :--- | :--- |
 | 172.19.66.104 | PRIVATE IP SPACE | 13-March-2018 | indicates inside MTN network device |
 | 41.223.201.247 | Zain |  | IP is down |

 Trying to download an Antivirus software over unencrypted HTTP channel results in the same IP address redirection and size mismatch, however when downloading the same file over a VPN results in a proper safe download of the file
+**again a cahching server presenting older version**
 ```
 wget -d  "http://download.comodo.com/cis/download/installs/1000/standalone/cav_installer.exe"
 DEBUG output created by Wget 1.19.4 on linux-gnu.